Concrete Anchor Design for the International Building Code: Part 3

 Cracked Concrete Determination

 One of the many design considerations that the design professional must determine when designing either “Code Anchors” or anchors qualified as “Alternative Materials” is whether to consider the state of the concrete “cracked” or “uncracked.”
 The concrete state can significantly influence the anchor’s capacity.
-Neither the IBC nor ACI 318, Appendix D explicitly defines which applications should be categorized as “cracked” or “uncracked” concrete.
+Neither the 2024 IBC nor ACI 318-19 Chapter 17 explicitly defines which applications should be categorized as “cracked” or “uncracked” concrete.
 The design professional must determine by analysis whether cracking will occur in the region of the concrete member where the anchors are installed.
 Absent an analysis to determine whether cracking will occur, the design professional may conservatively assume that the concrete state is “cracked.”
 With that said, there are two circumstances that require the design professional to design for “cracked” concrete:

 The design professional must consider additional factors that have the potential to result in concrete cracking in the region of anchorage.
 These factors include restrained shrinkage, temperature changes, soil pressure, and differential settlement.
 If no cracking is assumed in the region of the anchorage, the design professional should be able to justify that assumption.